 Vraag offerte aan

-In Kulala Wilderness Reserve, in de Namib Desert, in de omgeving van Sesriem.
+Gelegen in het Kulala Wilderness Reserve, in de Namib Desert, in de omgeving van Sesriem.

 De beroemde Sossusvlei bevindt zich in het Namib Naukluft Park.
 De openingstijden zijn vanaf zonsopgang tot een uur na zonsondergang.
 De Sossusvlei is de plek waar een smalle, over het algemeen droge rivierbedding in tijden van flinke regenval de zanderige vlakte omtovert in een klein meer.
 De meeste accommodaties in dit gebied bevinden zich in de omgeving van de plaatsen Solitaire en Sesriem, op 30-60 kilometer afstand van de Sossusvlei.